parenthetical-e/timecourse/README.markdown

 The available scoring functions are:

-1. peak - the max value
+1. score.peak - the max value
-2. mean - the mean value
+2. score.mean - the mean value
-3. var - the variance
+3. score.var - the variance
-4. absdiff - the absolute difference between the range value
+4. score.absdiff - the absolute difference between the range value
-5. lag - time to max value
+5. score.lag - time to max value
-6. halfmax - time to half the maximum (larger values imply steeper slopes)
+6. score.halfmax - time to half the maximum (larger values imply steeper slopes)

 Note: If you have other scores in mind, ones not listed above, do share them.
 This code is designed to allow new scores to be added easily.